-Can Timing Of Meals Help With Weight Loss?
+Can Timing Of Meals Help In Losing Weight?

 For effective weight loss, experts say that eat more or less what you want, but don't consume anything before or after the allotted time.

 Eating at the right time might help in losing weight

 - We should pay attention to when we eat as compared to what we eat

 - Eating within a certain time window each day can help people lose weight

 - Limiting food intake to 8 to 12 hours can boost cognitive performance

 This is a story about the importance of good timing.
 Two-thirds of Americans are overweight or obese.
 This excess weight contributes to a variety of health problems.
 Despite enormous effort over decades, the problem has proved extremely difficult to solve.
 Biologist Satchin Panda thinks we're missing a key variable: Instead of focusing so much on what we eat, he says, we should pay more attention to when we eat.
 A researcher at the Salk Institute in San Diego, Panda argues that eating within a certain time window each day can help people lose weight and may help prevent illnesses including diabetes, heart disease and cancer.